GeraldoLucas/Exercises/README.md

 # Exercises
  ENG-US
 MIT Python Exercise

+''  TO ACESS RESOLUTIONS, SEARCH FOR MAIN.PY INSIDE THE FOLDER.  ''

 Using the Python language in solving college exercises.
 Harvard-MIT Math Tournament 2018/2019
   Compute the smallest positive integer n for which